More Interpreted Languages: Tcl, Lua, JavaScript, Io

 How to convert a date/time object to the Unix epoch; how to convert a date/time object from the Unix epoch.

 The Unix epoch is the number of seconds since January 1, 1970 UTC.
-In the case of Tcl and Lua, the native date/time object is the Unix epoch, so no conversion is needed.
+In the case of Lua, the native date/time object is the Unix epoch, so no conversion is needed.

 strftime